London with kids

 23 – Coming to London for the first time and would really prefer to follow a guide?
 London Incognito has a special tour for children (the website is in French but they are London based and will do it in English, obviously) and can also prepare an à la carte one if your prefer.

-25 – Still on the Harry Potter theme, did you know there is a Harry Potter dedicated shop in King’s Cross?
+24 – ♥ ♥ Harry Potter ♥ ♥ Follow Harry Potter‘s steps around London.
+And finish with the famous Warner Bros studios, of course.
+There also is a Harry Potter dedicated shop in King’s Cross.
 Yes, near platform 9, of course.
 Yes, they do sell wands.

 27 – If you still have a little time before jumping in your Eurostar, stop at Drink, Shop and Do, just a 5mn walk from St Pancras.
 This vintage inspired tea room has board games available – ideal on a rainy day.